dannyYassine/DYEAlertMaker/README.md

         }

-# Sign Up / Sign In Alerts
+# Sign Up / Sign In (Alerts only)

 You can create simple Sign In ou Sign up as an alert.
-YOULL HAVE TO CREATE THE LOGIC IN YOUR IMPLEMENTATION FILE WHERE YOU ADD THE ALERTVIEWCONTROLLER.
-You should set a TAG to the textFields in order to get the texts (already coded in the .m file of AlertMaker).
-A method is to have a username and password property and using the UIextField Delegate method "textFieldDidEndEditing" to store textField.text to their respective username and password textFields.
-Then you can have them verified in the handler of your "SAVE" button.
+You will have to hold your own logic to handle the textfields.
+You should implement UITextFieldDelegate methods in order to get the text of those textFields (i.e. "textFieldDidEndEditing").

 ![](https://raw.githubusercontent.com/dannyYassine/DYAlertMaker/master/DYAlertMaker2.gif)